TwoFistedJustice/linux_setup/applications/install_these.md

 - Yakuake - the drop down bash window.
 Mostly it gets in the way.
 - Stacer - System dashboard.
 Nice idea but way too buggy.
 The memory meter gets wonky fast.
 - Vim - Yes it's very efficient.
 But I prefer Nano because it has a visible interface.
+- Timeshift - automatic backup program.
+It works, for a while till it doesn't.